intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 ## What is Sequential Logic?

-Sequential Logic is a circuit that consists of flip-flops as memory to generate output.
+Sequential logic consists of elements that store state (such as flip-flops).
 In our previous chapter, we talked about combinational logic which input is only depend on the current state.
 But in sequential logic, past input will also be taken account before generate the current output.

 ## Sequential Logic in ROHD